 I used apples from my sister’s trees for this recipe but I’m afraid I’ve no idea what variety they are.
 Pink Lady, Braeburn, Gala, Golden Delicious and Cox’s will all work well.

-- The first step to making these cheesecake bars is making the base.
+- We begin the recipe by making the base.
 You combine flour, oats, baking powder and a little brown sugar and salt in a bowl and pour over cooled melted butter.
 Mix well with a wooden spoon until you have a crumbly dough that sticks together.
 Don’t forget that you need to keep some of this mixture back for the crumbly topping!

 - Press this buttery, oaty mixture into a lined 9×13 inch baking tin (make sure the baking paper is higher than the edges of the tin for easy removal later).
 Using a spoon or your hands, really press the mixture into the tin quite firmly and as evenly as possible.